jjmacky/lm-toolkit/docs/synthetic_data/basic_tutorial_1/airbnb_rewriting.md

 # Creating Synthetic Apartment Reviews Dataset

+## Intro
+This tutorial shares a novel approach to generating synthetic data: seeding the data with human reviews.

+## Overview
 In this tutorial, we'll use a novel technique to create some basic synthetic data as an exercise in prompt engineering.
 The Python notebook for the project can be found on my GitHub [here](https://github.com/jjmacky/prompt-dictionary/blob/main/docs/synthetic_data/basic_tutorial_1/airbnb_rewriting.ipynb).

 The goal is to create a set of realistic apartment reviews that contain the monthly price paid for the apartment.
 We'll use the review to populate a JSON object which includes: